newaetech/cw310-bergen-board/docs/README.md

 Two methods are used to detect configuration failure.
 The most basic is the `DONE` pin, which goes high when the device is configured successfully.
 When the `DONE` pin goes high LED `D6` will also *turn off*.

 The `INITB` signal is also routed to LED D10, in addition to being monitored by the controller.
-You can configure the FPGA to perform an automatic "continuous CRC" function which will
+You can configure the FPGA to perform an automatic "continuous CRC" function which will flag configuration errors as they occur.
+If using the board for fault injection this is **mandatory**.
+You can monitor the status of the INITB flag via the Python API.

 ### Configuration Signal Breakout